Shopify/unity-buy-sdk/README.md

 ## Build the Unity Buy SDK

 Under the hood the Unity Buy SDK works on top of GraphQL.
-In order to query Shopify we generate a GraphQL client based on the Store Front API introspection schema.
+In order to query Shopify we generate a GraphQL client based on the Storefront API introspection schema.

 To build the GraphQL client run the following command:
 ```bash